underthestars-zhy/MobbinAPI/README.md

 try await mobbinAPI.sendEmail()
 ```

-Check the email inbox and copy the verify code that Mobbin sent.
+Check the email inbox and copy the verification code that Mobbin sent.

 ### Login with Code